 Ms. Halfon justified adopting out these sick puppies by noting that the adoptions were only a fraction of the approximately 700 adoptions by Scalawaggles over the last year.
 And as I noted earlier, she claimed all rescues adopt out sick dogs or puppies occasionally.

 I’m not a fan of the “they do it too” excuse.
 It doesn’t absolve you from responsibility from what you’ve done; and in this particular case it’s not even true.
-Legitimate rescues also have policies and procedures in place, like quarantining new dogs for an extended period before making them available for adoption, that ensure they don’t adopt out sick dogs.
+Legitimate rescues also have policies and procedures in place that ensure they don’t adopt out sick dogs.